xcore/sc_i2c/module_i2c_master/doc/resource_requirements.rst

 Resource Requirements
 ---------------------

-The following resources on the XCore Tile are used:
+The following resources on the xCORE Tile are used:

 Resources
 +++++++++